-GCSE French, German and Spanish are designed to help you be able to talk about yourself and your family, your free-time activities, your education and your home as well as discuss some issues like the environment and learn about the culture of the country.
-You also practise understanding everyday language in reading and listening.
+GCSE French, German and Spanish are designed to help

+you be able to talk about yourself and your family, your free-time activities, your education and your home as well as discuss some issues like the environment, customs, festivals and learn about the culture of the country.
+You also practise understanding everyday language in reading and listening, and develop good pronunciation.

 In Years 10 and 11 you will be encouraged to develop your language skills to your full potential, using up to date course books, an online learning platform and the internet.
 By the end of the course you should be able to speak and write confidently in the language(s) you are studying and will be amazed at the amount of the language you can understand when you hear or read it.
 You will have learned a skill for life.

 Speaking Exam 25%

 Writing and Translation Exam 25%

-Listening Exam 25%
+Listening and Dictation Exam 25%

 Reading and Translation Exam 25%

-Lawyers, doctors, scientists, engineers, business executives: all kinds of people find it useful to speak a language other than English, so gaining a GCSE or two in a language followed by an A Level will not only improve enjoyment of your holiday but will also enhance your career opportunities in future.
-Admissions tutors at universities regard success in languages very highly, regardless of what subject you want to study, and undergraduate courses at the top universities will welcome with you open arms.
+Lawyers, doctors, scientists, engineers, executives: all kinds of people find it useful to speak a language other than English, so gaining a GCSE or two in a language followed by an A Level will not only improve enjoyment of your holiday but will also enhance your career opportunities in the future.
+Admissions tutors at universities regard success in languages very highly, regardless of what subject you want to study, undergraduate and courses at the top universities will welcome y o u with open arms.